Chicken pox And Varicella Vaccine: What You Need To Know

 Previous vaccination with a varicella vaccine does not always guarantee that a person will not develop chickenpox symptoms.
 However, if they do, these symptoms are usually much milder than in an unvaccinated person.

 The effectiveness of vaccination depends upon how many doses of the vaccine have been given, and how strong the person's immune system is.
-According to the Centers for Disease Control and Prevention (CDC), one dose of varicella vaccine is 85% effective at preventing any form of chicken pox, and 100% effective at preventing the severe form of the disease.
-Two doses of varicella vaccine increase the effectiveness against any form of varicella to 88-98%.
-Effectiveness rates may be lower in people with other health conditions such as HIV or who are immunocompromised (for example, with cancer or taking medications that suppress the immune system).
+According to the Centers for Disease Control and Prevention (CDC), one dose of varicella vaccine is 82% effective at preventing any form of chickenpox, and 100% effective at preventing the severe form of the disease.
+Two doses of varicella vaccine increase the effectiveness against any form of varicella to 98%.
+Effectiveness rates may be lower in people with other health conditions such as HIV or who are immunocompromised (for example, taking medications that suppress the immune system).

 Chickenpox that occurs in a person who has been previously been vaccinated against the disease is called “breakthrough varicella”, and it is usually mild.
 People with breakthrough varicella typically don’t have a fever, or only have a low-grade fever, and develop fewer than 50 skin lesions.
-The rash tends to be milder and lacks the vesicles typically seen in unvaccinated people who develop the disease, and the duration of illness is shorter.
+The rash tends to be milder and lacks the vesicles typically seen in unvaccinated people who develop the disease.
+People with breakthrough varicella also tend to recover quicker than unvaccinated people.

 Vaccination is generally long-lasting although experts aren't sure exactly how long it lasts for.
 Some studies have shown antibodies against varicella are still present 10 to 20 years after vaccination.